 Roasted garlic is done when it’s wonderfully fragrant and the cloves are caramelized.
 This takes about 40 minutes at 375ºF.

 Once the roasted garlic cloves are cool, store them in an airtight container for up to 5 days in the refrigerator.

 Surprisingly, roasted garlic freezes wonderfully!
 Spread the roasted garlic cloves on a baking sheet and freeze until fully frozen (about 1 hour) – this prevents the cloves from freezing together.
 Transfer frozen cloves into an airtight container or bag and freeze for up to 3 months.

 Roasted garlic instantly elevates any dish.
 The caramelized, slightly sweet yet savory flavor is totally versatile and goes well in so many recipes.
 Here are some of our favorite ways to enjoy roasted garlic:

 - Mash roasted garlic cloves, mix with cream cheese, and spread it on a bagel

 - Mince roasted garlic cloves and sauté with veggies

-- Mince and fold into an omelette
+- Mince and fold roasted garlic into an omelet

 - Mince and add into any dip or hummus